 - 4.1 The Commissioner has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
 The review of effectiveness is informed by the work of the Leadership Group within the OPCC who have responsibility for the development and maintenance of the governance environment, the head of internal audit's annual report, and also by comments made by the external auditors and other review agencies and inspectorates. - 4.2 The Commissioner completes a matrix produced by CIPFA in order to review detailed aspects of governance arrangements in order to identify potential weaknesses.
-This takes into account findings from inspection agencies but in particular annual opinions from auditors. - 4.3 A Joint Audit Committee is used for efficiency purposes but also to ensure that the review of effectiveness is a review of group activities of both the Police and Crime Commissioner and the Constabulary due to the significant level of group activities. - 4.4 I have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Joint Audit Committee.
+This takes into account findings from inspection agencies but in particular annual opinions from auditors. - 4.3 During 2012/13 the Governance Committee reviewed the effectiveness until 22 November 2012.
+Those charged with governance took direct ownership until the end of the financial year.
+The Joint Audit Committee was established from May 2013.
+A joint approach to reviewing effectiveness has been adopted, as recommended, for efficiency purposes but also to ensure that the review of effectiveness is a review of group activities of both the Police and Crime Commissioner and the Constabulary due to the significant level of group activities. - 4.4 I have been advised on the implications of the result of the review of the effectiveness of the governance framework.
 The arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
 The areas already addressed and those to be specifically addressed with new actions planned are outlined below.